ibm-cloud-docs/cloud-infrastructure/ha-3-tier-mzr-terraform.md

 ## Limitations
 {: #limitations-ha-resilient-mzr}

-**KT Question:  is this tru for this set of scripts?**

-*	Windows image is not supported by these scripts.
+*	Windows image supported by these scripts is "Windows Server 2019 Standard Edition (amd64)".
+If you are using Windows, the {{site.data.keyword.cloud}} CLI path (C:\Program Files\IBM\Cloud\bin) should be added to environment variables.
 *	The bastion server is important to access other VSI.
 To prevent the accidental deletion of that server we added a lifecycle block with `prevent_destroy=true` flag to protect this server.
 If you want to delete the server, before you run `terraform destroy`, update `prevent_destroy=false` in `compute.tf` of the Bastion module.

 Don’t delete the bastion server or update its OS image after creation (`terraform apply`) because the bastion server is used to access other servers.
 If the Bastion server is removed, you lose access to your infrastructure.
 You should get a snapshot of the bastion server for backup and recovery.